Read past issues of Historic New England magazine.Learn More

-Number of students served in 2016: Historic New England served 46,939 students in 2016 from 202 communities.
+Number of students served in 2017: Historic New England served 46,939 students in 2017 from 194 communities.
 We offer more than fifty different school programs at thirteen sites: Arnold House, Casey Farm, Castle Tucker, Codman Estate, Coffin House, Hamilton House, Sarah Orne Jewett House Museum and Visitor Center, Nickels-Sortwell House, Otis House, Pierce House, Quincy House, Roseland Cottage, and Spencer-Peirce-Little Farm.
-Our educational programs are nationally recognized for their innovative use of historic resources to reinforce and enrich student learning.
+Our school and youth programs are recognized for their innovative use of historic resources to reinforce and enrich student learning.

 Number of privately owned properties in the Preservation Easement Program: There are currently 106 privately owned historic properties across New England protected through Historic New England’s Preservation Easement Program, one of the first preservation easement programs in the country, and the model on which many other programs are based.